bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

       }
     }

-After this call you have to upload to AWS your provisioning profile file with the presigned URL.
+The new provisioning profile's slug and its presigned upload URL will be retrieved.
+You can use this URL to upload the provisioning profile to the storage place of your choice (in our example it is AWS).

-#### Example `curl` request
+Example `curl` request

     curl -T sample.provisionprofile 'https://concrete-userfiles-production.s3-us-west-2.amazonaws.com/build_certificates/uploads/30067/original/certs.p12?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAIOC7N256G7J2W2TQ%2F20180216%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20180216T124240Z&X-Amz-Expires=600&X-Amz-SignedHeaders=content-length%3Bhost&X-Amz-Signature=2bf42176650f00405abfd7b7757635c9be16b43e98013abb7f750d3c658be28e'